esciencecenter-digital-skills/SICSS-odissei-machine-learning/docs/3-Regression-theory.md

 The most basic and popular optimization algorithm is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), also known as steepest descent.

 The basic idea is to take repeated steps in the opposite direction of the gradient of the loss function, i.e. $\displaystyle \nabla{_wJ} = \frac{\partial{}}{\partial{w}}J(w)$, which will lead to a local minimum of loss function, as shown below.

+The initial weights, if not given, are zeros in [scikit-learn that use `lsqr` for linear regression](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html)
 :::